data-integrations/google-cloud/docs/GCSCopy-action.md

 **Location:** The location where the destination gcs bucket will get created.
 This value is ignored if the bucket already exists.

-**Encryption Key Name:** It is used to encrypt data written to any bucket created by the plugin.
+**Encryption Key Name:** Used to encrypt data written to any bucket created by the plugin.
 If the bucket already exists, this is ignored.

 Example